svitlana-outsampler/ITS_ICML2025/README.md

 The pixtral model is queried with both images and numerical data.
 If only numerical data are provided to the large Mistral model, the results are not good at all.

+## Data curation

+I test several "truth" sentences to compare with.
+Surprisingly the most difficult  part is to find truth about the trend that agrees with the LLM.
+In practice the LLM gives very good description and the NLI score detects a lot of false errors (25%) that are almost all irrelevant.
+For the noise it is ok, the ambiguity is sufficient so that the sentences do not contradict.
+For the extrema description, it was also easy: if the NLI score is bad, I simply replace in the dataset the LLM sentence by the hand made generated description.

+On the trend description, the NLI approach detect 61 contradictions for 225 samples.
+Most of them are irrelevant.
+There are some edge cases (less than 2%) that can be kept because even if the description is not perfect it cannot be considered as completely false.
+On the noise description, the NLI approach detect 6 contradictions for 225 samples, which can be ignored.
+On the extrema description, the NLI approach detect 10 contradictions for 225 samples.
+These are true contradictions.
+They are fixed so that in the end there is no contradiction in the extrema description.

 ## Training the model

 First convert the dataset to a format that can be used by the training script.
 This is done by the script `convert.py` that creates a single file `test_jsonl.jsonl` containing  a list of pairs of reference prompt/answers.